Murder of Penny Bell: Murder

 On the morning of 6 June 1991, Alistair Bell left the house as usual at 8:30 BST.
 He described his wife's demeanour as "bright and chirpy".
 He noted that Penny did not wave him off as he left with their son in his car, as was her usual custom, but believed that this was due to the disruption caused by their kitchen renovation.

 Bell left her home in her arctic blue Jaguar XJS at around 9:40 BST, which was her usual leaving time.
-She informed the builders, who were renovating the kitchen, that she was running late for a 9:50 BST appointment.
+She informed the builders, who were renovating the kitchen, that she was running late for an appointment.
 No record of this appointment was later found in her diary or other papers, and it has never been conclusively established who she was meeting.
-It has been suggested that she could have been collecting someone from the train station, as a train arrived at the station at 9:50.
+It has been suggested that she could have been collecting someone from the railway station, as a train arrived at the station at 9:50.
 An electrician, who was the last known person to speak to Bell, described her demeanour as "normal and casual".
-However she had not made Matthew and Lauren's beds as usual and left towels lying in the bathroom, which was out of character.

-A witness saw a man waiting by a brown or bronze coloured car get into a blue Jaguar XJS about 9.50am on the Fulmer Common Road opposite the Bridgettine Convent and Guest House adjacent to Black Park.
+A witness saw a man waiting by a brown or bronze coloured car get into a blue Jaguar XJS about 9.50 am on the Fulmer Common Road opposite the Bridgettine Convent and Guest House adjacent to Black Park.
 The witness, who was walking her dog, was sure the driver of the Jaguar was Bell.
 The man getting in was described as white, about 5' 10" tall and aged about 48.

 Another witness next recalled a blue Jaguar XJS driving along Greenford Road at about 10:20 BST at 10–15 mph with its hazard lights flashing.
 A third witness came forward six months after the murder and claimed he saw Bell driving into the car park with a passenger, and mouthing an appeal for help, which he ignored.
-The witness nonetheless helped produce an efit of the man he saw in Bell’s car.

 It is believed that Bell was murdered around 10:30 BST.
-She was seen motionless in the driver's seat of her car in the Gurnell Leisure Centre car park at 11:00 BST, but passersby assumed she was sleeping.
-It wasn't until 12:15 BST that the police were alerted and her death was discovered.
-She had been stabbed more than fifty times in the chest and arms with a three to four inch blade, in what police were to describe as a "frenzied" attack.
-A forensic investigation determined that the killer had stabbed her from the passenger seat, before exiting the car and frantically stabbing her from the driver's side, most likely after she was already dead.
+She was seen motionless in the driver's seat of her car in the Gurnell Leisure Centre car park at 11:00 BST, but the passers-by who witnessed her body assumed she was sleeping.
+It wasn't until 12:15 BST when the police were alerted and her body was discovered.
+She had been stabbed more than fifty times in the chest and arms with a three to four-inch blade, in what police were to describe as a "frenzied" attack.
+A forensic investigation determined that the killer had stabbed her from the passenger seat before exiting the car and frantically stabbing her from the driver's side.